Joining

 Postdoc Openings

-We are currently recruiting talented postdoctoral researchers in the area of data-efficient learning and control for dexterous manipulation.
+We are always open to recruiting exceptional postdoctoral researchers in the area of data-efficient learning and control for dexterous manipulation.
 Postdocs will work with Prof. Posa and other students in the lab, and interact with industry research collaborators.
 The ideal applicant will have expertise in algorithmic development for robotic manipulation.
 Applicants should have publications in top robotics venues (RSS, ICRA, CoRL, TRO, IJRR, etc.).

 Current Penn Students

-• Physics-inspired learning.
+- Physics-inspired machine learning.
 Students would collaborate with Ph.D. students to develop and test learning algorithms for robotic manipulation.
 Projects would involve software development and physical experimentation on a Franka Panda arm.
 Ideal students have experience with Python and machine learning.